foxthefox/ioBroker.ecoflow-mqtt/README.md

 </p></details>

-Use the forth tab "Homeassistant" for setup of MQTT connection to HA
+Use the tab "Homeassistant" for setup of MQTT connection to HA

 <details><summary><i>Parametrizing Homeassistant Connector</i></summary>
 <p>